luisfarzati/crypto-pipeline/README.md

 The **Source** service has the following responsabilities:

-- Establish a connection to the exchange WebSocket (taking care of reconnections and errors)
+- Establish a connection to a given exchange WebSocket (taking care of reconnections and errors)
 - Annotate the incoming messages with `$source` and `$its` (ingestion timestamp) properties
 - Insert the message into the Buffer

+Every instance of a Source service is associated to a single exchange; so the platform will run as many Source services as exchanges you want to consume.

 ### Buffer